About Us

 Unfortunately, we can’t fund:

-- Any project that is to the detriment of Severn Trent and its interests (e.g. projects that use excessive volumes of mains water, that use mains water irresponsibly, or that do not use water efficient alternatives where possible)
+• Any project that is to the detriment of Severn Trent and its interests (for example projects that are harmful to the environment or use excessive volumes of water, such as gas boilers or water irrigation systems)

 We’re unable to support political or religious causes, however we will consider religious organisations if projects are for wider community benefit and not faith based.

-Please see our guidance document (PDF) for a full list of ineligible costs.
+Please see our guidance document for a full list of ineligible costs.

 Apply for funding